-First and foremost, you need to find somewhere to stay in London.
+First and foremost, as mentioned, you need to find somewhere to stay in London.
 I opted to book a two-bedroom AirBnB in Greenwich as it was close to the O2 where the concert was being held.
-It meant we wouldn’t be trying to squeeze onto a tube with thousands of other TT fans, nor worse still, trying to get a taxi back into town.
-By staying near the venue, we could back to our accommodation afterwards hassle-free.
+It meant we wouldn’t be trying to squeeze onto a Tube with thousands of other TT fans, nor worse still, trying to get a taxi back into town.
+By staying near the venue, we could walk back to our accommodation afterwards hassle-free.

 Shopping on Oxford Street

-No trip to London with the girls would be complete without a visit to Oxford Street.
+No trip to London with the girls would be complete without doing the number one girly things to do.
+And that meant a visit to Oxford Street.
 Once my sisters had arrived at our AirBnB and dropped off their luggage, we headed for Oxford Street and grabbed a Costa before hitting the shops.
 I have to say we were relatively good and didn’t spend a fortune, spending most of our time in the Disney shop for our kids!

 Enjoy the View from the Shard